gparrella12/TheRandomOracles_E-Voting/README.md

-# The Random Oracles - A Blockchain based e-voting system
+# The Random Oracles - A Blockchain Based E-Voting System

-This repository contains a prototype for a Blockchain based E-voting system in Java.
+This repository contains a prototype for a Blockchain Based E-Voting System, implemented using Java

 Authors